Crayon Physics Deluxe: Crayon Physics

 Crayon Physics, the original prototype of this game, is Purho's tenth "rapid-prototype project" inspired by the rules of the Experimental Gameplay Project, and was developed in five days using resources freely available under a Creative Commons license.
 The game was first released for Windows.
 On June 10, 2007, Purho announced that he would be developing a level editor to permit user-created levels, although by June 15 fans of the game had already worked out the level format and had released new levels for the game.
 The level editor was released on June 30.
 Crayon Physics was built with Simple DirectMedia Layer middle-layer and released as freeware.

 Crayon Physics Deluxe

-On October 12, 2007, Purho announced Crayon Physics Deluxe, which would feature an intuitive level editor, more levels, and a modification to the game engine to preserve the player's drawings instead of turning them into rectangles.
+On October 12, 2007, Purho, also known by his studio alias of 'Kloonigames', announced Crayon Physics Deluxe, which would feature an intuitive level editor, more levels, and a modification to the game engine to preserve the player's drawings instead of turning them into rectangles.
 The follow-up took a year and eight months to develop.
 It won the Seumas McNally Grand Prize at the Independent Games Festival in February 2008.
 Chris Baker of Slate Magazine also wrote that Crayon Physics Deluxe was more talked about than Gears of War 2 at the 2008 Game Developers Conference.

 Microsoft Windows, Mac OS X, Linux and Android versions of this game were released along with Humble Indie Bundle for Android 4 on November 8, 2012.